hellohaptik/docs_haptik/docs/bot-builder/basic/multiple-languages.md

 ![Language8](assets/language10.png)

-    FAQ Nodes, Small talk, Smart assist and Disambiguation are currently not supported in multilingual bots.
+    FAQ Nodes and Small talk are currently not supported in multilingual bots.

 ### Glossary